kalininalab/DataSAIL/docs/workflow/clustering.rst

 #.
 Either, DataSAIL computes a pairwise similarity or distance matrix for your input data.
 Then, DataSAIL performs
-   additional clustering until the number of clusters cannot be further reduced or reaches a window such that the problem for the constraint optimizer is feasible in reasonable time.
+   additional clustering until the number of clusters cannot be further reduced or reaches a window such that the problem is feasible in reasonable time for the optimizer.
 #.
-Or DataSAIL uses a clustering algorithm that does not return a pairwise matrix (CD-HIT or MMseqs2).
+Or DataSAIL uses a clustering algorithm that does not return a pairwise matrix (e.g., CD-HIT or MMseqs2).
 Then, the
    parameters of the algorithm are tweaked using binary search to find a set of parameters that results in the minimal number of clusters or reaches a window as described in 1.